genievousaime/TheDice/README.md

 # TheDice
-A simple dice game that decides a winner between two player
+A simple dice game that decides a winner between two players